Written by Abi Woodliffe-Thomas

-It is slightly harder to diagnose reproductive issues in males, however, For males, however, <5 morning erections per week, along with a reduction in libido as a result of the low levels of testosterone are the primary physiological predictors.
+It is slightly harder to diagnose reproductive issues in males, however, <5 morning erections per week, along with a reduction in libido as a result of the low levels of testosterone are the primary physiological predictors.
 Like oestrogen, testosterone is essential for performance and muscular and physiological adaptations.

 Treating RED-S is an incredibly individualised approach, and we recommend to consult a medical professional for advice suitable for you and your lifestyle.
 There are three main areas in which individuals must consider during recovery:

 RED-S develops due to an energy deficiency and commonly inadequate carbohydrates and fats Carbohydrates are the bodies preferred energy source, providing the same amount of energy as protein (4Kcal/g) and are essential for health.
 There are some considerations when recovering from RED-S:

 Meals and snacks should be regular, with no more than 4 hours between meals

 Fasted training is not advised as this can lead to further reductions in overall energy intake and can increase cortisol levels (as a stress response) which can impact recovery

 Adequate nutrition pre and post physical activity with good sources of carbohydrates, fats and protein.
 Examples can be a hot cross bun with peanut butter before training and then beans on toast with cheese post training.
 Both providing you with adequate sources of the three macronutrients, fueling you for performance.

 The frequency, duration and intensity of physical activity will need to be adjusted for recovery.
 For some, this will mean avoiding high level of physical activity (or all forms) for some time to allow the body to rest.
 It is important to consult health professionals with expertise in RED-S to guide return to safe exercise.